This article will provide information on the Student Attendance monitoring process.

 Will all my teaching events be monitored?

-Currently Faculties have indicated Monitored Attendance sessions (MAS).
+At the moment Faculties have indicated Monitored Attendance sessions (MAS).
 Once the new policy is in place all teaching events will be monitored.

 What student consultation has taken place?